ganavijayaram/itemcatalog/README.md

    Now you should be able to run the application at <http://206.189.46.108.xip.io/>.

-   **Note**: You might still see the default Apache page,run the following commands in order:
+   **Note**:If You  still see the default Apache page, run the following commands in order:

    ```
    $ sudo a2dissite 000-default.conf